ninabindel/draft-hale-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 -->

-- Fused hybrid: variants of hybridization where for component algorithms `Sigma_1.Sign` and `Sigma_2.Sign`, the hybrid signature is calculated with entanglement to produce a single hybrid signature `sig_h` without clear component constructs.
+- Fused hybrid: variants of hybridization where for component algorithms `Sigma_1.Sign` and `Sigma_2.Sign`, the hybrid signature is calculated to generate a single hybrid signature `sig_h` that cannot be clearly divided into component constructs.
+For example, if both signature schemes are signatures schemes constructed through the Fiat-Shamir transform, thus the component signatures would include a response r_1 and r_2, and a challenge c_1 and c_2 that is a hash computed over the respective commitments comm_1 and comm_2 (and the message).
+A fused hybrid signature could consist of the component responses, r_1 and r_2 and a hash over 'both' responses, i.e., c = Hash(comm_1,comm_2,message).
+As such, c does not belong to either of the component signatures but they are 'entangled'.

 <!--